fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-15.rst

 INDEX.txt.
 This file includes the name and a brief explanation of each sample.
 The entries in the index file shall be organized by category.
-A description of the Code Repository and the INDEX.txt listing from each system shall be placed on the center’s website.
+A description of the Code Repository and the INDEX.txt listing from each system shall be placed on the site’s website.

-Samples in the Repository will be created primarily by each center’s staff.
-However, a center may choose to allow users to submit prospective samples for consideration as new entries in the Repository, subject to approval by the center staff.
+Samples in the Repository will be created primarily by each site’s staff.
+However, a site may choose to allow users to submit prospective samples for consideration as new entries in the Repository, subject to approval by the site staff.
 The submitting user shall provide all necessary files and documentation as well as future updates.
-Center staff shall be responsible for placing new samples and updates into the Repository.
+Site staff shall be responsible for placing new samples and updates into the Repository.

-In addition to the above-mentioned samples, each center may also have a collection of simple, stand-alone tools and scripts for the convenience of users of the systems.
+In addition to the above-mentioned samples, each site may also have a collection of simple, stand-alone tools and scripts for the convenience of users of the systems.
 The tools and scripts, if present, shall be available in the user’s default search path.